Tushar Gupta

 I'm a Senior Product Designer at Microsoft, where I design AI experiences on Copilot.
 My work focuses on making complex technology feel intuitive and trustworthy.

-I see myself as a design-engineer hybrid—someone who takes projects from research through implementation.
+I'm a design-engineer hybrid—someone who takes projects from research through implementation.
 The best design decisions come from understanding both user needs and technical constraints.

 How I Work